Sathvik257/Smart-Home/README.md

 Add a new card in index.html

-Update the JS logic for state changes
+Update the JavaScript logic to handle state changes

 🎭 Adding New Scenes
 Add scene keywords in process_command()